chungdavidt/cell2cell-alignment/README.md

 # cell2cell-alignment

 Python pipeline for aligning ex vivo brain slice images to in vivo 2-photon imaging volumes, using the castalign / LineStuffUp GUI for interactive registration.
-Supports two workflows:

-- **2P-only alignment** — align an ex vivo block to an in vivo stack directly.
-No BARseq data needed.
-- **BARseq + 2P alignment** — preprocess BARseq coronal slices (FOV stitching, mScarlet cell detection, anisotropic downsampling), then align to both an ex vivo block and the in vivo volume via a two-hop graph.
+The pipeline is config-driven: you fill in `local_config.py` with whatever data you have (in vivo stack, ex vivo block, BARseq subslices — any subset), the graph builder adds a node for each one, and you align them in the notebook.
+BARseq users run an optional preprocessing pipeline first to generate the subslice overlays.

 ---